Stella's Tomb Raider Site ~ Lara Croft, herself, just might be able to write better walkthroughs!

 The Nintendo Wii game also includes rubbing rewards.
 There are a dozen such rewards hidden throughout the game.
 To collect them, first locate certain carved images that can be copied using virtual paper and charcoal.
 Once you've created these images, they are then placed on display in a special area in Croft Manor.

 Perhaps the best new feature—at least for us old-school raiders—are the unlockable designers' commentaries.
 Like the special features on a movie DVD, these are audio commentaries recorded by the game's Creative Director Jason Botta and Story/Consultant Designer Toby Gard.
 Often they'll talk about the intent behind the layout of certain areas or the mechanics of certain puzzles, as well as the similarities and differences between the original game and Anniversary.
+Follow this link for complete commentary transcripts.

 Please refer to the Anniversary Rewards page for more info about all of these unlockable bonuses.